 Physiotherapy is the maintenance or improvement of mobility, physical abilities, fitness and quality of life using movement, exercise therapy and other physical methods.
 Both regenerative medicine and physiotherapy go hand in hand to reduce pain and increase the quality of life.
 As pain decreases, the ability to move and strengthen increases; this is where a physiotherapist plays a significant role to recommend the right strategy at the right time.

 The typical customised rehabilitation programme includes:

 - Biomechanical assessment and goal setting

 - Balance rehab

 - Functional rehab

 - Electrical stimulation

-The role of the physiotherapist is to help you to recover optimally by evaluating your movement and prescribing the relevant exercise programme accordingly.
+The physiotherapist’s role is to help you recover optimally by evaluating your movement and prescribing the relevant exercise programme accordingly.
 However, it is you who must take active participation in the recovery procedure.

 Physiotherapy involves active movements to help prevent patients from losing function by activating muscles and enhancing sensory pathways.

 - Active movements such as strengthening, balance exercises, coordination, and endurance training can stimulate muscle memory, promote signal transmission in nerves, and inhibit atrophy.